2022/23 Full-time Undergraduate course

-HNC (total of 120 credits) with an overall MERIT to include Distinctions in 45 level 4 credits.
+Pass HND (total of 120 credits) with overall MERIT to include Distinctions in 15 level 5 credits.

-HND (total of 120 credits) with overall MERIT to include Distinctions in 15 level 5 credits.
+Pass HNC (total of 120 credits) with an overall MERIT to include Distinctions in 45 level 4 credits.

 Most students enter into Year One.
 Applicants who can provide evidence of previous relevant study, awarded in accordance with the Credit Accumulation Transfer System, (CATS), may be considered for exemption from particular modules or to entry to later years.

 Graduates from this course are now working for:

 With this degree you could become:

 BSc (Hons) Business Analytics offers you great employment opportunities, particularly in business, the technology sector, professional services sector, and public sector.
 The course provides you with the business, analytics, and technology skills particularly suited to a management or consulting career in the business and/or technology arena.
 The course offers you attractive opportunities for professional development for example, The British Computer Society, Association of Chartered Certified Accountants, Chartered Accountants Ireland or the Chartered Institute of Marketing.
 You may also proceed to postgraduate study or research in business and technology related areas.
 Throughout the course, students will be encouraged to develop their personal skills and abilities in order to maximise their career potential.